init-bishal/init-bishal/README.md

 - 👋 Hi, I’m @init-bishal
 - 👀 I’m interested in Programming and learning new technologies
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently into MERN
 - 📫 How to reach me bbishal.g01@gmail.com

 <!---